Tuesday's local sports schedule

 High School

-Central Cambria, Chestnut Ridge, Forest Hills, Hollidaysburg, Richland, Tyrone at Bald Eagle Area, noon

-Bishop Guilfoyle, Central, Clearfield, Penn Cambria, Somerset, Westmont Hilltop at Bellefonte, 1 p.m.
+Bishop Carroll, Bishop Guilfoyle, Central, Central Cambria, Penn Cambria, Tyrone at Bellwood-Antis, 1:30 p.m.

-Bedford, Bellwood-Antis, Bishop Carroll, Bishop McCort, Huntingdon, Philipsburg-Osceola at Penns Valley, 1 p.m.

 High School Girls